ordina-jworks/ordina-jworks.github.io/_posts/2016-05-12-JS-Conf-Budapest-day-1.md

 NUIJS will translate the input data from the mouse pointer to the Node.js Web Socket server and this one will process the data and send it back to the LEAP motion SDK.
 The same code can be used with the LEAP motion itself since it integrates nicely with the device's SDKs.

-Other open source tools Princiya mentioned where [Webcam Swiper](https://github.com/iambrandonn/WebcamSwiper) and [js-objectdetect](https://github.com/mtschirs/js-objectdetect).
+Other open source tools Princiya mentioned were [Webcam Swiper](https://github.com/iambrandonn/WebcamSwiper) and [js-objectdetect](https://github.com/mtschirs/js-objectdetect).

 **Viola-Jones Algorithm**